pramsey/crunchyblog/generate-time-series/index.md

 SELECT * FROM counts;
 ```

-This is extremely flexible, as the bin width can be any interval at all: a week, 2 days, 47 hours, whatever.
+This is extremely flexible, as the bin widths can be any interval at all, or a mixed collection of widths: a week, 2 days, 47 hours, whatever.

-However, the result isn't very informative.
+However, the query result isn't very informative.

 ```
  bin | count